-A closer inspection of precision and recall revealed distinct error patterns. \textit{Baculogypsina} consistently showed the lowest precision across models, indicating a high rate of false positives.
-In contrast, \textit{Orbitoides} suffered from low recall, suggesting a substantial number of false negatives.
-These deficiencies are reflected in their reduced F1-scores, which signal a decline in overall classification quality for these species.
+A closer inspection of precision and recall revealed distinct error patterns (Tables~\ref{tab:precision_all} and~\ref{tab:recall_all}). \textit{Baculogypsina} consistently showed the lowest recall across models, indicating a high rate of false negatives: the model frequently missed true instances of this species.
+In contrast, \textit{Orbitoides} suffered from low precision, suggesting that other species were frequently misclassified as \textit{Orbitoides}, leading to false positives.
+Inspection of the confusion matrices (Figure~\ref{fig:confusion_matrices}a) reveals that the dominant misclassification pathway is the confusion of true \textit{Baculogypsina} specimens as \textit{Orbitoides}: under ConvNeXt-Large alone, 1{,}302 of 2{,}980 \textit{Baculogypsina} slices (43.7\%) were erroneously assigned to \textit{Orbitoides}, which simultaneously inflated \textit{Orbitoides} false positives and depressed \textit{Baculogypsina} recall.
+These deficiencies are reflected in their reduced F1-scores (Table~\ref{tab:f1_scores_all}), which signal a decline in overall classification quality for these species.